bediger4000/circumlunar/README.md

 There's a phrase in the book about leaving space station orbit requires "barely 2 minutes" of thrust.

-From this, we can back out the propellant consumption of 168,000 kg.
+From this, we can back out a total propellant consumption of 168,000 kg.
-That's one 120 s burn
+That's one 120 sec burn
-to leave space station orbit, one to circularize the very eccentric cislunar orbit.
+to leave space station orbit, a very similar burn to circularize the eccentric cislunar orbit.

-Von Braun also gives a &#916;V requirement of 2835 m/s to leave the space station's 1075-mile orbit, getting into an orbit that whose apogee is just outside the moon's orbit.
+Von Braun also gives a &#916;V requirement of 2835 m/s to leave the space station's 1075-mile orbit, getting into an orbit whose apogee is just outside the moon's orbit.

-From these facts and the [Rocket Equation](), we can back out a fully fueled mass of 193652 kg, and a dry mass of 25652 kg.
+From these facts and the [Rocket Equation](), we can back out a fully fueled mass of 193652 kg, and a vehicle dry mass of 25652 kg.

 ## Orbit Diagram